Pub rock (United Kingdom)

 Pub rock is a subgenre of rock music that emerged in the early to mid-1970s in the United Kingdom.
 A back-to-basics movement, which incorporated roots rock, pub rock was a reaction against the expensively-recorded and produced progressive rock and flashy glam rock scenes at the time.
-Although short-lived, pub rock was played live in small traditional venues like pubs and clubs.
+Pub rock was played live in small traditional venues like pubs and clubs.
 Since major labels showed no interest in pub rock groups, pub bands sought out independent record labels such as Stiff Records.
 Indie labels used relatively inexpensive recording processes, so they had a much lower break-even point for a record than a major label.

 With pub rock's emphasis on small venues, simple, fairly inexpensive recordings and indie record labels, it was the catalyst for the development of the British punk rock scene.
 Despite these shared elements, though, there was a difference between the genres: while pub rock harked back to early rock and roll and R&B, punk was iconoclastic, and sought to break with the past musical traditions.